Chocolate Crinkle Cookies

 Without a doubt, they are going to taste delicious either way!

-How to store Chocolate Crinkle Cookies
+How to Store Chocolate Crinkle Cookies

 For the most part, you can leave these cookies covered on the kitchen counter for the first day.